jonathanzong/jasanoff-lab/README.md

 Find the `json` file corresponding to the page you want to edit.
 For example, `about.json`.
 Edit this file to edit the text that will appear on the website.

+1. In the directory structure, at the top of the page, click on `_data`
+2. Click on the `json` file
+3. Click the pencil in the top right of the file preview to edit.
+4. When finished editing, scroll to the bottom and click "commit changes"